nushell/nushell.github.io/blog/2024-05-15-top-nushell-hacks.md

 ## 2. easter egg

 Did you know that when you start nushell, the `$env.CMD_DURATION_MS` value of 0823 is an easter egg?
-[It's nushell's first pubic release date month day](https://github.com/nushell/nushell/releases/tag/0.2.0).
+[It's nushell's first public release date month day](https://github.com/nushell/nushell/releases/tag/0.2.0).

 ## 3. abbr